Selection Process

 The above criteria are scored for each applicant and the scores are added together.
 The applicants are then ranked based on their total score.
 Once it is determined how many interviews will be conducted, interviews are scheduled.

-The MMI format is designed to increase fairness to applicants as well as increase the reliability and measurability of characteristics such as communication skills, critical thinking, cultural competency, problem-solving, empathy, and ethics.
+The MMI format, including the ability to review and score applicants by video, is designed to increase fairness to applicants as well as increase the reliability and measurability of characteristics such as communication skills, critical thinking, cultural competency, problem-solving, empathy, and ethics.

 Final Selection

-Members of the Selections Committee who do each interview are also responsible for evaluating that applicant’s extracurricular activities, leadership experience, personal statement, and evaluations.
+The admissions formula is used to calculate a final score of all interviewed applicants, and acceptance letters are emailed.
 Extracurricular activities and leadership experience are evaluated to determine the applicant’s ability to work with other people—an essential characteristic for a successful veterinarian.

 Evaluations are an important part of the selection process and must be completed by individuals other than family members who have known the applicant for an extended period of time.
 The applicants are strongly encouraged to read the questions that are asked on the evaluation form and select as evaluators those individuals who can provide the most thorough answers to the questions.
 At least one evaluation must be completed by a (non-family member) veterinarian with whom the applicant has worked with or for.
 The veterinarian should address what the applicant did while working for them.
 They should also honestly evaluate the applicant’s strengths and weaknesses.